bob-606/menu/README.md

 - **Nitro Cha Thai**  (Preferably with plant-based drinks)
 - **Nitro Matcha Latte**  (Preferably with plant-based drinks)
 - **Nitro Lemonade**
-- **Nitro Chai Latte**  (Preferably with plant-based drinks)
 - **+ Seasonal Nitro Drinks**
 \
    **🤔 Why Nitro?**
    Our nitro-infused beverages are designed to captivate both the palate and the eye.
 By injecting nitrogen into each drink, we achieve a naturally creamy texture without additives, while the mesmerizing cascading effect turns every pour into a social media moment.
-Nitrogen also enhances flavor profiles, softening bitterness in coffee and tea while letting ingredients like Thai tea spices or ceremonial-grade matcha shine.
-With zero added sugar, these drinks cater to health-conscious customers while positioning the café as a hub for innovative beverage experiences.
+Nitrogen softens bitterness in coffee and tea while letting ingredients shine.
+These drinks cater to time-conscious customers while positioning the bar as a hub for innovative beverage experiences.

 ---